zagortenay333/cronomix/README.md

         ~/Documents/file\ with\ spaces.png
         ```

-    * Newline chars in the todo.txt file can be used to have multiline support:
+    * Multiple lines can be used by adding `\n` to represent a newline:
         ```
         (A) A task with\nmultiline\n@support \n +asdf
         ```